macCesar/purgetss-docs/docs/Commands.md

 - **Framework7 Icons** `f7-alarm_fill` becomes `alarmFill` or `f7-clock_fill` becomes `clockFill`.

 ### Font Awesome Pro
-If you have a **[Font Awesome Pro Account](https://fontawesome.com/pro)** you can generate a custom `./purgetss/styles/fontawesome.tss` file with all the extra classes that the Pro version has. ***(except duotone icons, see note below)***
+If you have a **[Font Awesome Pro Account](https://fontawesome.com/pro)**, you can generate a custom `./purgetss/styles/fontawesome.tss` file with all the extra classes that the Pro version has ***(except duotone icons, see note below)***.

-After setting the **[@fortawesome scope](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro)** with your token, you can install them in your project's root folder with `npm init` and `npm install --save-dev @fortawesome/fontawesome-pro` (current version 6.2.1)
+After setting the **[@fortawesome scope](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro)** with your token, you can install it in your project's root folder with `npm init` and `npm install --save-dev @fortawesome/fontawesome-pro` (current version 6.2.1).

-Now, all you have to do is run `purgetss build` and it will generate a new `purgetss/styles/fontawesome.tss` file and if needed, it will automatically copy the Pro fonts files into `app/assets/fonts`.
+To generate a new `purgetss/styles/fontawesome.tss` file, run `purgetss build`.
+It will also automatically copy the Pro fonts files into `./app/assets/fonts` if needed.

-**Note: Titanium can't use FontAwesome's Duotone icons because they have two separate glyphs for each individual icon.**
+**Note: Titanium cannot use FontAwesome's duotone icons because they have two separate glyphs for each individual icon.**

 ### Font Awesome 6 Beta
 You can generate a custom `fontawesome.tss` file from **[Font Awesome 6 Beta](https://fontawesome.com/download)**.

-Just move `css` and `webfonts` folders from `fontawesome-pro-6.0.0-beta3-web/`:
+To do so, move the `css` and `webfonts` folders from `fontawesome-pro-6.0.0-beta3-web/`:

 ```bash
 fontawesome-pro-6.0.0-beta3-web